f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 }
 ```

-What we see is that `Pipfile` mantains a log of the packages that we have installed, and `Pipfile.lock` mantains all packages and dependencies with its versions.
+What we see is that `Pipfile` maintains a log of the packages that we have installed, and `Pipfile.lock` maintains all packages and dependencies with its versions.

 We can check what dependencies each package has using the `graph` argument.
 And we can reverse the query and check what packages has been installed as a dependency an its main package using `pipenv graph --reverse`.